Project Goal

 • Phase 1 Explore: February - March 2025

-• Listen and learn from business and construction industry experiences during City-led construction to confirm the challenges and understand impacts and opportunities.
+• Listened and learned from business and construction industry experiences during City-led construction to confirm the challenges and opportunities.

 • Monday, 24 February 2025